 Is this tool private?

 Yes — all random number generation runs locally in your browser.
 The range, quantity, and generated values are not sent to EverydayTools servers.
+History stays in localStorage on your device.

 Privacy, accuracy, and trust